KonVas/Audio-programming/README.md

 # SuperMiam
-Material for the Audio Programming class
+## Material for the Audio Programming class

-* Audio programming techniques

 This is a step by step tutorial for audio programming and real time sound synthesis using the SuperCollider programming language.
 The examples are mainly developed for the Audio Programming Class of MIAM department at Istanbul Technical University(ITU).
-These were designed to demonstrate the implementation of various sound synthesis techniques used for laptop imrprovisation and composition of Electroacoustic Music.
-Words appearing in italics inside the text are worthy to explore more using SC's Help Browser in order to have a thorough explanation of the programming concepts of the topic that is mentioned.
+These are designed to demonstrate the implementation of various sound synthesis techniques used for laptop imrprovisation and composition of Electroacoustic Music.
+The tutorials and the examples are not aiming to rerplace the Help Browser of the SuperCollider application.
+Thus many programming concepts are worthy to explore more using SC's help file in order to have a thorough explanation of each topic that is mentioned.